refinedev/refine/documentation/blog/2023-09-20-next-ui-panel.md

 You can use NextUI in a vanilla React project or React frameworks like Next.js and refine.

-## How to set up NextUI in a refine application
+## How to set up NextUI in a Refine application

 ### Install NextUI and its dependencies

-Install NextUI and its dependencies from the NPM package registry to start using it in a refine application.
+Install NextUI and its dependencies from the NPM package registry to start using it in a Refine application.
 Internally, NextUI uses Tailwind CSS and framer-motion for animation.

 ```sh
 npm i @nextui-org/react framer-motion && npm install -D tailwindcss postcss autoprefixer